YouTube: It’s More Complicated Than You Think

 YouTube is the second most popular website in the world, and more than 400 hours of content are uploaded every minute.
 As the go-to hub for videos for nearly everyone on Earth, YouTube is home to incredible amounts of content — including content inappropriate for kids.

-The platform has recently responded to calls for better privacy protections for children by setting new limits of data collection and advertising.
-With a combination of software and self-reporting from content creators, YouTube hopes to mark videos for kids more clearly so that content will not contain personalized ads.
-This is a welcome step forward, but many have complained that it’s merely passing the responsibility on to content creators and not doing enough to solve the underlying issue.
+The platform had previously responded to calls for better privacy protections for children by setting new limits of data collection and advertising.
+With a combination of software and self-reporting from content creators, YouTube hoped to mark videos for kids more clearly so that content will not contain personalized ads.
+This was a welcome step forward, but many have complained that it’s merely passing the responsibility on to content creators and not doing enough to solve the underlying issue.

-As YouTube’s popularity has grown, so too has its features and functionality.
+As YouTube’s popularity has grown, so too have its features and functionality.
 It can be hard to navigate it all, which is why we’ve compiled a list of reasons why families need a YouTube strategy when it comes to laying down ground rules.
-Some are things you may already know, but some may come as a surprise.
+We’ve also included some information about how Bark can help by monitoring for potential issues and can even let you manage how and when your kid spends time on the platform.
+Some of these tips are things you may already know, but some may come as a surprise.

 Setting restrictions once isn’t enough.